charlatteD/charlatteD/README.md

 * Binary random effects expectation maximizaiton tree (BREEMtree)
 * Visualization of the cases of coronavirus in LA (stopped updating in May 2020 because I was so sad about the spike of cases after the lockdown)

 I am currently learning about implementing ML models in Python.
-Saying goodbuy to R is not easy for me :(
+Saying goodbye to R is not easy for me :(